Goliath frog: Helminth parasites

-Diseases: Chytridiomycosis
+Chytridiomycosis

-Chytridiomycosis is an infectious disease which affects many different species of amphibians worldwide.
-It is caused by the chytrid fungus which has the capability of causing random deaths due to its high mortality rate.
-This fungus tends to invade the surface layers of the skin thereby causing damage to the outer keratin layer (this fungus only attacks the parts of the frog’s skin that contains keratin).
+Chytridiomycosis is an infectious disease affecting amphibians, caused by the chytrid fungi Batrachochytrium dendrobatidis and Batrachochytrium salamandrivorans.
+It has the capability to cause random deaths due to its high mortality rate.
+These fungi invade the surface layers of the skin, causing damage to the outer keratin layer.
 As the tadpole continues to grow, more keratin becomes present on the skin thereby allowing the fungus to spread to many parts of the body resulting in the death of the tadpole.
 Amphibian skin is vital because it is physiologically active meaning it plays important roles in regulating respiration, water, and electrolytes.
 While the method of how this fungus kills frogs is not known, it can be hypothesized that its invasion through the skin is related since it can cause an electrolyte depletion, osmotic imbalance, and make it more difficult for the frog to breathe.
 When infected with this fungus, a frog may have discolored skin, peeling on the outside layers of its skin, be sluggish, and have its legs spread slightly away from itself.
 This fungus is also transmittable since it can be directly transferred through contact between frogs and tadpoles or through exposure to infected water.
 Thus, it is highly spreadable and with its high mortality rate among frogs, it is extremely deadly.